d4rk007/RedGhost/README.md

 - Crontab

-Function to create cron job that downloads and runs payload every minute for persistence
+Function to create cron job that downloads payload from remote server and runs payload every minute for persistence

 - GetRoot